 Thus far, it's certainly lived up to its reputation popularized by David Morgan who has famously said that "Silver will either wear you out or scare you out!"

 Those who were late to the game (within the last few weeks), found their positions either underwater or at best, break-even.

 Even more so, pity the leveraged metals' ETF speculators who bet with options or futures.

 When the margin clerk contacts you, it's time to instantly pay up or be closed out by your broker - no excuses!

 This is where those who principally hold physical gold, silver, and platinum in hand (preferably not in a bank box), or in a secure storage facility like Money Metals offers, and who take the longer view, get to sleep easily at night.

-Some investors have made several large buys over a few years; many have dollar cost averaged by the month or quarter; and still others had the courage to buy into declines when weak hands were selling out or afraid to buy.
+Some investors have made several large buys over a few years, many have dollar costs averaged by the month or quarter, and others had the courage to buy into declines when weak hands were selling out or afraid to buy.